| WINDSOR |

 |

-A new cement block toilet was erected in 1952
+A new cement block toilet was

-with costs shared again.
+occurred in 1983 with costs shared again.

 In 1958 a letter was received from the District Council of Mallala requesting